 Philly Shipyard's main focus is the pursuit of the opportunity to build National Security Multi-Mission Vessels (NSMV).
 The NSMV program seeks to replace as many as five of the U.S. state maritime academy training ships.
-The award of this shipyard contract is expected to be announced within Q3 2019 with a delivery of the first vessel targeted within Q2 2022.
-If PSI is successful in its bid for this NSMV program, the

-Group is dependent upon having access to construction financing facilities and other loans and debt facilities to the extent its own cash flow from operations and milestone payments from customers are insufficient to fund its operations and required capital expenditures.
-Additionally, the Shipyard may be required to obtain bonding capacity in case there is need for payment or performance bonds to support this project.
-PSI may not be able to obtain sufficient construction financing facilities and other loans and debt facilities, or bonding capacity if and when needed with favorable terms.
+The award of this shipyard contract is anticipated to be announced within Q4 2019 with a delivery of the first vessel targeted within Q4 2022.
+If PSI is successful in its bid for this NSMV program, the Group is dependent upon having access to construction financing facilities and other loans and debt facilities to the extent its own cash flow from operations and milestone payments from customers are insufficient to fund its operations and required capital expenditures.
+Additionally, the Shipyard may be required to obtain bonding capacity in case there is need for payment or performance bonds, or to furnish letters of credit, refund guarantees or other forms of security, to support this project.
+PSI may not be able to obtain sufficient debt facilities or bonding capacity or furnish sufficient security if and when needed with favorable terms, if at all

 - In addition, Philly Shipyard is aggressively pursuing several possibilities for short-term work to have some activity in the shipyard before a production start of a potential new shipbuilding project.
-In particular, Philly Shipyard is pursuing possibilities for steel work and repair, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks. - In the event that Philly Shipyard is in breach of the shipyard lease condition to maintain an average of at least 200 full-time employees at the shipyard for 90 consecutive days, the Group has the intention to request an additional waiver beyond 31 December 2019; however, the success of obtaining this waiver from PSDC is uncertain.
+In particular, Philly Shipyard is pursuing possibilities for steel work and repair, maintenance, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks. - In the event that Philly Shipyard is in breach of the shipyard lease condition to maintain an average of at least 200 full-time employees at the shipyard for 90 consecutive days, the Group has the intention to request an additional waiver beyond 31 December 2019; however, the success of obtaining this waiver from PSDC is uncertain.